 Note to Self: While discussing the KH1 with him at FDIM 2024, KH1-designer Wayne Burdick, N6KR, assured me that the KH1's final transistor can tolerate an SWR of up to 4:1, so a perfect 1:1 match is not needed.

 I don't often try to throw a line into a tree to support a wire antenna.
 My preference is to use a fiberglass or carbon-fiber telescoping mast to support the wire.
-My favorite such mast for pedestrian-portable or bicycle-portable operations is an inexpensive Goture Red Fox Super Hard 720 carbon-fiber mast which, with the useless top three sections removed, makes an honest 18' 3½" mast for supporting lightweight wires.
+My favorite such mast for bicycle-portable or pedestrian-portable operations is an inexpensive Goture Red Fox Super Hard 720 carbon-fiber mast which, with the useless top three sections removed, makes an honest 18' 3½" mast for supporting lightweight wires.
 This mast collapses to 28" and can be carried on the bicycle or in a backpack.
-Once on-site, it can be bungied vertically to the bicycle, bungeed to a post, leaned into a tree, or held upright on a spike.
+Once on-site, the mast can be bungied vertically to the bicycle, bungeed to a post, leaned into a tree, or held upright on a spike.

 The KH1 Micro Travel Kit includes a KHPD1 Rev B, the improved version of the CW paddle designed for pedestrian-mobile operation with the KH1.
 While this two-lever paddle is excellent for use while walking with the KH1, I'm primarily a user of single-lever paddles and and I'm struggling to come to terms with the KHPD1.
-Since the KH1 Micro Travel Kit is so compact, I've failed to find a replacement single-lever paddle that is small enough to fit, so in the short term, I will keep trying to learn how to use the KHPD1.
-In the short term, I might occasionally carry a lightweight Whiterook MK-33 single-lever paddle which doesn't fit in the case as part of the KH1 Micro Travel Kit but must be carried separately.
+Since the KH1 Micro Travel Kit is so compact, I have been unable to find a replacement single-lever paddle that is small enough to fit.
+In the short term, I will carry an inexpensive and lightweight Whiterook MK-33 single-lever paddle which doesn't fit in the case as part of the KH1 Micro Travel Kit but must be carried separately.

-The KH1 includes a small speaker but I prefer to operate with headphones or earbuds.
-The KH1 Micro Travel Kit includes a pair of Sony earbuds, the model number of which I've lost.
+The KH1 includes a tiny speaker but I prefer to operate with headphones or earbuds.
+The KH1 Micro Travel Kit includes a pair of Sony earbuds.
 These earbuds work well so long as I can avoid yanking them out of my ears.

-The KH1 Micro Travel Kit includes a set of extra logsheets sized to fit into the KHLOG1 Log Tray.
+The KH1 Micro Travel Kit includes a set of extra logsheets sized to fit in the KHLOG1 Log Tray.

 The KH1 Edgewood Package included the lovely ES20 Soft Carrying Case (link), which I suspect is manufactured by LowePro for Elecraft.
 This is the case I use to carry and protect the KH1 Micro Travel Kit.

 The ES20 looks small but it might well have been made with Time Lord technology—it seems bigger on the inside.
-The ES20 easily accommodates the KH1 with attached KHLOG1 Log Tray and KHPD1 paddle, the 4' whip and the AXE1 40m coil, the modified 33' wire and the 13' wire on a wire-winder, the binding-post adapter, the Tufteln Antenna Angle Adapter and the Right Angle Antenna Adapter, the N6ARA paddle and adapter, the Sony earbuds, the extra logsheets, and the spare Zebra pen and mechanical pencil.
+The ES20 easily accommodates the KH1 with attached KHLOG1 Log Tray and KHPD1 paddle, the 4' whip and the AXE1 40m coil, the modified 33' wire and the 13' wire on a wire-winder, the binding-post adapter, the Tufteln Antenna Angle Adapter and the Right Angle Antenna Adapter, the N6ARA paddle and adapter, the Sony earbuds, the extra logsheets, the spare Zebra pen and mechanical pencil, and a selection of steel paperclips to serve as hooks for supporting the far end of the ad hoc wire antenna.

 I built the KH1 Micro Travel Kit to encourage me to engage in human-powered-transport field operations.
-This station is, by far, the smallest and lightest HF station I've yet built, and is well suited to operations while pedestrian-portable or bicycle-portable, and it's the only station I have that's suited for pedestrian-mobile CW operation, i.e., CW operation while walking or hiking.
+This station is, by far, the smallest and lightest HF station I've yet built, and is well suited to operations while bicycle- or pedestrian-portable, and it's the only station I have that's suited for pedestrian-mobile CW operation, i.e., CW operation while actually walking or hiking.

 Bicycle-portable operations I've performed using the KH1 Micro Travel Kit include...